PERU - Home to the Inca Trail & Machu Picchu

 In the heart of the Incan Empire and home to the nearby Sacred Valley and Machu Picchu sits Cusco.
 This imperial city was laid out in the rough shape of a puma and holds many historical and archaeological treasures.
 Today, its orderly streets bear witness to the extraordinary skill of Inca stonemasons; many are still lined with precisely interlocked stonework which serves as the foundation for later buildings from the colonial era, creating an atmospheric pastiche of contrasting architectural styles.

 The magnificent "Lost city of the Incas" rediscovered by American archaeologist Hiram Bingham in 1911, stands on a high saddle dominated by the jungle-clad peak of Wayna Picchu.
 This is the ultimate hiking destination.
-Take the winding trails to its summit, or the comfortable train, for dramatic views of the city spread out below or simply just wander the myriad of steps and stairways of the site, revealing as they do a vast complex of immense structural, historical and archaeological worth.
+Join one of our Inca Trail tours and take the winding trails to its summit, or the comfortable train, for dramatic views of the city spread out below or simply just wander the myriad of steps and stairways of the site, revealing as they do a vast complex of immense structural, historical and archaeological worth.

 Sitting at an altitude of 3850m, Lake Titicaca is the highest navigatable lake in the world.
 The air is thin and clear and the glistening icecaps of a cordon of Andean peaks seem close.
 The Uros Indians literally live on the lake, where their life is based on the tortora reed, which grows in the lake and is used to construct their floating reed islands and boats.
 On Taquile Island you can glimpse an age-old way of life with rich traditions of weaving, music and dance.
 The local style of dress echoes that worn in colonial times.